digital-asset/daml/docs/source/getting-started/new-quickstart.rst

   :start-after: -- MESSAGEPANEL_BEGIN
   :end-before: -- MESSAGEPANEL_END

+You have now finished implementing your first end-to-end DAML feature!
-With this, we have implemented everything for our new feature and can give the new functionality a spin!
+Let's give the new functionality a spin.
-Follow the instructions in "Running the app" again and let's see the new messaging UI.
+We follow the instructions in "Running the app" to start up the new app.